lhupfeldt/jenkinsflow/INSTALL.md

 Demos
 ----

-1. Run tests as described above to load jobs Jenkins
+1. Run tests as described above to load jobs into Jenkins

 2. Demo scripts can be executed from command line: python ./demo/<demo>.py

-3. Demo scripts can be executed from the loaded jobs Jenkins needs to be able to find the scripts, the demo jobs are setup to find the scripts in '/tmp/jenkinsflow'.
+3. Demo scripts can be executed from the loaded 'jenkinsflow_demo__<demo-name>__0flow' Jenkins jobs.
+   Jenkins needs to be able to find the scripts, the test.py script creates a test installation.
-   Run ./tmp_install.sh to install in /tmp/...
-   Execute the demo flow jobs: 'jenkinsflow_demo__<demo-name>__0flow'

 4. To see a flow graph of the basic demo in your browser:
-   Start 'python ./visual/server.py' --json-dir '/tmp/jenkinsflowgraphs/jenkinsflow_demo__basic__0flow' before running demo/basic.py
+   Start 'python ./visual/server.py' --json-dir '/tmp/jenkinsflow-test/graphs/jenkinsflow_demo__basic' before running ./demo/basic.py
    Open localhost:9090 in your browser

-   The test suite also puts some other graps in subdirectories under '/tmp/jenkinsflowgraphs' The 'visual' feature is still experimental and does not yet show live info about the running flow/jobs
+   The test suite also puts some other graps in subdirectories under '/tmp/jenkinsflow-test/graphs' The 'visual' feature is still experimental and does not yet show live info about the running flow/jobs

+   If you run ...0flow jobs that generate graphs from Jenkins the json graph file will be put in the workspace